clojurebridge-boston/track2-ciphers/docs/track2-caesar.md

 ## Working with strings that have other symbols

-Encryption is not particularly helpful if it preserves capitalization, punctuation, spaces between the words, and similar things since they reveal a lot about the text.
+Encryption is not particularly helpful if it preserves capitalization, punctuation, spaces between the words, and similar things that reveal a lot about the text.
 Thus, in order to encrypt text we will remove all the symbols other than letters and will convert all letters to lowercase.

 ### Converting to lowercase: calling a Java function.
 *Relevant Java functions:* [Java toLowerCase string method](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#toLowerCase--) (note that Java functions are commonly refer to as methods).